Myths and Realities of Japan’s Security Policy

 By now, the readers must know the reason of this contention.
 Isolationist sentiment remains strong.
 Even if the constitution is revised, that sentiment will stay.

-Again, there is a gap between rhetoric and reality in Japan’s security policy, and I am sorry about.
+Again, there is a gap between rhetoric and reality in Japan’s security policy, and I am sorry about that.
 One of my duties as a Japanese security specialist has been to analyze Japan’s security policy and make it easy to understand it.
 Hopefully, this essay helps you and other observers better understand Japan’s security policy.

 Narushige Michishita is a global fellow of the Woodrow Wilson International Center for Scholars.
 He is also a vice president of the National Graduate Institute for Policy Studies in Tokyo, and a member of the National Security Secretariat Advisory Board of the Government of Japan.
 He has co-authored Lessons of the Cold War in the Pacific: US Maritime Strategy, Crisis Prevention, and Japan’s Role (Woodrow Wilson Center, 2016) with Peter M. Swartz and David F. Winkler.